-Since the beginning of the century, XII, when the Monastery of St. Andrew of Ancede was founded, that its history is closely related to the production and commercialization of wine.
-Since medieval times, wine was channeled to the city of Porto, integrating the commercial circuits of the River Douro.
+Since the beginning of the twelfth century, the monastery’s history is closely tied to the production and commercialization of wine.
+From the medieval ages onwards, the wine was sent to the city of Oporto becoming part of the Douro river trade-routes.

 The Bahian religious heritage is rich and diverse.
 In addition to the Monastery of St. Andrew of Ancede, there are numerous churches, hermitages and chapels that are scattered throughout the county and that over time have helped to build the landscape of the territory.
 More than monuments, they are cultural and spiritual manifestation, places that successive [...]

-Agustina Bessa-Luís is a Portuguese writer, born in Vila Meã, city of Amarante.
-With collaboration dispersed by many journals, it is today considered one of the most important voices in the contemporary Portuguese novel.
-His debut in literature was given in 1948, with the narrative "The Closed World," although the first novel was written at 16 [...]
+Agustina Bessa-Luís is a Portuguese writer, born in Vila Meã, municipality of Amarante.
+With collaboration dispersed by many periodicals, it is today considered one of the most important voices in the contemporary Portuguese novel.
+His debut in literature took place in 1948, with the narrative “O Mundo Fechado”, although the first novel was written at 16 […]

 Camilo Castelo Branco was born in Lisbon on March 13, 1825 and died in São Miguel de Seide on June 1, 1890.
 Son of Manuel Joaquim Botelho Castelo Branco, was an orphan mother at two years old and father at ten; was then to live for Vila Real, being the responsibility of his [...]

-Alhough he was better known as Viscount of Vila Moura, his full name was Bento de Oliveira Cardoso e Castro Guedes de Carvalho Lobo, born in the manor Casa da Eira in Vila Moura, Parish of Grilo in the county of Baião, where he lived until he was eight years old.
+Even Though he was known as Visconde de Vila Moura, his full name was Bento de Oliveira Cardoso e Castro Guedes de Carvalho Lobo and was born in Casa da Eira in Vila Moura, Grilo in Baião where he lived until he was 8 years old.

 António Mota was born in Vilarelho, Ovil, municipality of Baião.
 Professor of Basic Education, published in 1979 his first children's book, "The Village of Flowers", not ceasing to write.
 His stories, many of them with a history, earned him prizes of great prestige: with "Louredo's boy" (1983) he won a prize from the Portuguese Association [...]